canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 positive
 : The version is quoted ('`2.10`') because the version is a string, not a number.
 You could theoretically use a version string without numbers (like '`myfirstversion`').
-This information is for user consumption only and doesn't require special ordering (e.g ver1 > ver2) for an update to reach the user.
+This information is for user consumption only and doesn't require special ordering (e.g. ver1 > ver2) for an update to reach the user.

 ### Adding a part